nickraymond/bm_dev_RP2040/readme.md

 # "hello_world" quick start guide
 1. Update mote firmware
 2. Install Circuit Python on your [RP2040 QTPY board](https://www.adafruit.com/product/4900)
-3. Install bm_serial.py in the `lib` folder of your CIRCUITPY drive
+3. Install `bm_serial.py` into the `lib` folder of your CIRCUITPY drive
-4. Wire the mote to the RP2040 as shown below
+4. Wire the mote to the RP2040 (as shown below)
-5. Copy the example code to your CIRCUITPY drive and run it
+5. Copy the `code.py` to your CIRCUITPY drive and run it
-6. Send command from you Spotter Ebox console, see messge in REPL
+6. Send a command from you Spotter Ebox console, see messge in REPL

 ## 💾 Files you will need for the mote
 Follow these instructions for flashing new firmware to mote